loyada/typedpy/docs/structures.rst

 1. Partial - a copy of a given Structure class, in which all the fields are optional

-2. Structure.omit - a copy of a given class, omitting specific fields
+2. Structure.omit / Omit - a copy of a given class, omitting specific fields

+3. Structure.pick / Pick - a copy of a given class, picking specific fields (opposite of omit)

-3. Extend - a copy of a given class, but not inheriting
+4. Extend - a copy of a given class, but not inheriting

 See below for detail.